Piaggio Beverly

-The Piaggio Beverly is an open motorcycle produced by the Italian vehicle manufacturer Piaggio.
+The Piaggio Beverly is a scooter produced by the Italian vehicle manufacturer Piaggio.

 Model history

 Introduced in 2001, the Piaggio Beverly has been produced in engine sizes ranging from 125 to 500 cc.
 Early models were powered by Piaggio's water-cooled L.E.A.D.E.R. engine.

-In 2005 models with 250 cm³ and 500 cm³ displacement were also presented and the engine range was subsequently expanded to 300 cm³, 350 cm³ and 400 cm³ displacement.
+In 2005 models with 250 cm3 and 500 cm3 displacement were also presented and the engine range was subsequently expanded to 300 cm3, 350 cm3 and 400 cm3 displacement.

-From 2006 all models have electronic injection (i.e.), no more carburetor.
+From 2006, all models have electronic injection (i.e.), no more carburetor.
 It comes in models Beverly and Beverly S.

-The body was redesigned for 2004 and again for 2009.
-The Beverly is now available as a Tourer or Cruiser.
+The body was redesigned in 2004 and again in 2009.
+The Beverly is now available either as a Tourer or a Cruiser.

 It also uses LED lighting and turn signals.
 The storage compartment underneath the seat holds two open helmets, and higher-powered models come standard with ABS.

 Changing the master cylinder

 Since 2013, Piaggio has prescribed the change of the brakes master cylinder every 15,000 km on the Beverly 350.
 Due to the higher brake pressures in ABS brakes and the associated increased load on the installed cuffs, it is currently required in this system, these components regularly check, or replace, let, it is argued.
 The replacement of the master cylinder costs about 500 euros.

 With the 2014 model year, the obligatory change of the master cylinder has been omitted.